Prudential Regulation Update – Changes to Capital Framework for Stress Tests

 A three-pronged approach that separately caters for model inputs, outputs and performance provides a best practice framework that helps to ensure the key objectives of IFRS 9 model management are always adhered to.
 In practice, the complexity should be commensurate to the organisation, considering a range of factors including size, materiality, model structure and sophistication, portfolio and product types and stakeholder requirements.

-An in-depth understanding of the regulatory standards, model infrastructure and nuances of IFRS 9 monitoring is key to ensuring a suitable and effective framework amidst an evolving landscape.
+An in-depth understanding of the regulatory standards, model infrastructure and nuances of IFRS 9 model monitoring is key to ensuring a suitable and effective framework amidst an evolving landscape.

 For further guidance on IFRS 9 model monitoring, get in touch.